 Each experiment consisted of 100000 back-to-back UDP packet samples using ttcp+ installed in both the time synchronized mobile host (a laptop) and the server located in our lab. ttcp+ is modified to use a time-stamp and sequence number, hence we are able to detect lost packets or packets that arrived out-of-order.
-Note that in all our experiments loss events are due to wireless because: i) the wired part is sufficiently well-provisioned, ii) our tests were conducted at datarates far lower than required to overwhelm the wired part or even cause cross-traffic problems, and, more importantly, iii) our tests clearly reveal that loss probability than smaller size packets.
+Note that in all our experiments loss events are due to wireless because: i) the wired part is sufficiently well-provisioned, ii) our tests were conducted at datarates far lower than required to overwhelm the wired part or even cause cross-traffic problems, and, more importantly, iii) our tests clearly reveal that loss events are wireless related, i.e., bigger size packets have higher loss probability than smaller size packets.

-Our tests were conducted in the following different scenarios: (1) stationary host (link layer ARQ as network default), (2) mobile host while driving (link layer ARQ as network default), and, (3) stationary host (link layer ARQ disabled).
-For each test
+Our tests were conducted in the following different scenarios: (1) stationary host (link layer ARQ as network default), (2) mobile host while driving (link layer ARQ as network default), H.264 parameters used in MobiStream evaluation and, (3) stationary host (link layer ARQ disabled).
+For each test we obtained a minimum of 5 samples set.